ConnorMcCranie/DnD/for_dm/items/all_items/attunement.md

 > Your fists will fly in a barrage,
 > Just like a Rocky-esque montage.

+# Nevermore Necklace

+### Without Attunement

+- Without attunement, wearing the Nevermore Necklace puts the user under the effect of Foresight, but also imposes short term memory loss
+- Therefore, the user is cursed to always see the immediate future but immediately forget it
+### Attunement
+- The Nevermore Necklace can only be used as the Raven Queen sees fit.
+- In order to attune to the Nevermore Necklace, one must pray to the Raven Queen while in the Shadowfell
+### Auxiliary Attunement
+- The maximum power of is only attained if the user is willing to completely let go of their own sense of self and devote their entire existence to the Raven Queen
+- To obtain auxiliary attunement to the Nevermore Necklace, one must completely erase all memories of their entire life (This can be done via the 9th level spell Modify Memory).

 # Eyes of Zarus

 ### Without Attunement